cjain(at)3ieimpact(dot)orgSenior Evaluation Specialist

 Working in collaboration with the Office of the Prime Minister, the primary aim is to improve developmental outcomes through evidence-informed decision making in Uganda.
 3ie is currently supporting evaluation of government programmes around youth livelihood, family planning, public service delivery and local governance, and universal primary education.

 3ie and the government of Benin are working on a a multi-year regional initiative that aims to promote the institutionalization of evaluation in government systems across eight countries in West Africa, including: Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal and Togo.

 View our current funding opportunities for evaluations, systematic reviews and internal replication studies.

-Chandan supports 3ie’s livelihoods programmes, including the National Rural Livelihoods Mission and the Women’s Social and Economic Inclusion and Empowerment in India Evidence Programme.
-His work at 3ie focuses on providing technical support to the ongoing impact evaluation under the 3ie’s livelihoods programmes.
-Prior to joining 3ie, Chandan was working, at Ashoka University, on a project that analyses the effect of teacher transfers on learning outcomes.
-Besides, in the past, he has also been associated with the Indian Statistical Institute and Heidelberg University as a Visiting Scholar.
-His research has also focussed on different issues pertaining to education, labour and governance for the Indian context.
-His ongoing work on education analyses issues relating to segregation in schools and teacher transfers in the Indian context.
-Chandan holds a PhD in Economics from Shiv Nadar University and a Masters in Economics from TERI University, India.
+Prior to joining 3ie, Chandan worked at Ashoka University on a project that analyzed the effect of teacher transfers on learning outcomes.
+He has also been associated with the Indian Statistical Institute and Heidelberg University as a Visiting Scholar.
+His research focussed on education, labour and governance in the Indian context.
+His ongoing work on education analyzes issues relating to segregation in schools and the effects of school management committees in the Indian context.
+Chandan holds a PhD in Economics from Shiv Nadar University and a Master’s in Economics from TERI University, India.